Landscape photography is more than a hobby; it’s a way of life. Doing it on mobile phone cameras is just doing it as sensibly as possible.

 - What essentials will you bring?

-With landscape photography, there can be sooo much to think about.
-We’ve explained some of it before!
+With nature photography, there can be so much to think about, and we’ve explained some of it before!

 Create a plan, but don’t get hung up on the details.
-You may plan to shoot your landscape on a sunny day, and instead, you could be met with rain… At least that’s what usually happens to me.
+You may plan to shoot your scene on a sunny day, and instead, you’re met with rain.
+At least that’s what usually happens to me.

-You may surprise yourself and find that you are happier with your results, even if you were blown off course to get them.
+You may surprise yourself and find that you are happier with your results, even if you got blown off course to get them.

-When you are shooting landscapes, slow down occasionally, and connect with your surroundings.
+When you are shooting, slow down occasionally, and connect with your surroundings.
 How do you feel?
 What effect does the landscape have on the way you are feeling?

 Is it the way the palm trees gently sway in the wind?